 Because Urbit networking is stateful we call this a continuity breach.
 Everything has to be restarted from scratch.
 Your pier will continue to function after we have breached, but it won’t connect to the rest of the Urbit network.

 When this happens, back up any files you'd like to save, shut down your urbit, and recreate it (as if you were starting for the first time).

 You can check your ship's life and rift number by running

 dojo.
 You can inspect another ship's life and rift number by running

 +keys ~sampel-palnet.
-For information on what life and rift are, see Guide to Breaches.
+For information on what life and rift are, see Life and Rift.

 We have a system that lets you request a domain name for your ship in the form of

 ~.
 This allows users to access their ships remotely using Landscape, our graphical web interface.

 Stars and planets follow the same process DNS proxying process, and galaxies have their own requirements.
 Moons and comets are not supported.